OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Breadboard-Dock.md

 The Breadboard Dock is the perfect solution for building breadboard circuits with the Omega.
 This Dock can be plugged into a breadboard, and the pins of the dock are mapped 1-to-1 as on the Omega.

+### The Hardware

+<!-- // overview of the dock -->

 The Breadboard Dock provides power to the Omega via a Micro-USB port that takes in 5V.
 This voltage is stepped down to the 3.3V required to power the Omega.

-### The Hardware

-<!-- // overview of the dock -->
+All of the Omega's pins are broken out via a breadboard header.
+You can use this Dock with your own circuits, custom embedded applications, or just for hacking!

 #### Connecting an Omega